Kumsong Tractor Factory

+Four brother factories

+According to North Korean media, along with Taean Heavy Machine Complex, Chollima Steel Complex and Taean Friendship Glass Factory, the factory is a member of the "four brother factories(네형제공장,Nehyongjegongjang)" and is reported to engage in "Socialist competitions" between the companies that are held every year in the country.

 History

 The plant was opened in 1954, rebuilt from the ruins of a chemical fertiliser plant destroyed during the Korean War, producing various agricultural implements.
 The first tractor, the 'Ch'ŏllima 28, entered production in 1958.
-The prototype of this tractor, which was reverse engineered from a Soviet design, was built up in forty days, but only ran in reverse gear.
+The prototype of this tractor, which was reverse engineered from a Soviet design, was built up in forty days.
 Production capacity was expanded significantly in the following years; between 1970 and 1978, output increased 8.7 times, and by 1979, only 30% of production was of the 28-horsepower model, with the other 70% being accounted for by the 75-hp P'ungnyŏn model.
 Automation is also extensive; for example, the process of making the gearbox and the engine blocks are each overseen by a single person.
-Both Kim Il-sung and Kim Jong-il visited the factory numerous times to offer on-the-spot guidance; there is a large monument commemorating the first of Kim Il-sung's visits.
+Both Kim Il Sung and Kim Jong Il visited the factory numerous times to offer on-the-spot guidance; there is a large monument commemorating the first of Kim Il Sung's visits.

+On 26 July 1973, a large new expansion of the factory was opened, and it was renamed from Kiyang Tractor Factory to Kumsong Tractor Factory, with Kim Il Sung in attendance.
+The new factory featured automated machinery for both the Pungnyon bulldozer and the Chollima tractors.

+In 2017, the factory started producing the new 80-hp Ch'ŏllima 804 tractor model.